 Who hasn’t come home after a particularly hard day and wanted to dive head-first into a bag of chocolates?
 Who hasn’t gone to the movies excited to buy the biggest bag of Twizzlers available?

-But as a new vegan or someone wanting to become vegan, you might be asking yourself a scary question: are Twizzlers vegan?
+But as a new vegan, or even someone wanting to go plant-based, you might be asking yourself a scary question: are Twizzlers vegan?
 Do you have to give up the great licorice-like wonder of the world?
 And if they are vegan, should you be eating them?

 The good news is, I have the answers you’re looking for.
 Before you get all twisted (no pun intended), let’s get into the Twizzler details.

 For those of you who haven’t heard of Twizzlers before (which seems unlikely), let’s go over what they are.